 You can configure the application servers by updating the application server startup scripts manually.
-The following sections provide instructions for updating the application servers manually.
+Refer to your application server documentation.

 Configuring Messaging System Providers

 TransactionVision uses queues for the communication between the Analyzers and the Sensors.
 You need at least three queues: the configuration queue, the event queue, and the exception queue.
 The default name of these queues are TVISION.CONFIGURATION.QUEUE, TVISION.EVENT.QUEUE, and TVISION.EXCEPTION.QUEUE, respectively.
 You must set up these queues on your message system provider in a vendor-specific way.
 See "Managing Communication Links" in Using TransactionVision.